 During the pendency of the Application, we have spoken with the County’s professional staff.
 Additionally, we and Mr. Thomas have spoken with representatives of the Mableton Improvement Coalition (“MIC”).
 As a result of those discussions, Applicant agrees to the following stipulations becoming conditions and a part of the grant of the requested rezoning and binding upon the Property, and shall replace and supersede in full any and all prior stipulations and conditions in whatever form may be currently in place with respect to the Property:

-The Property and existing building located on the Property will meet Mableton Parkway/Veterans Memorial Highway Design Guidelines, except that the existing building shall be painted and does not need to be improved with brick, stone or other architectural enhancement.
+The Property and existing building located on the Property will meet Mableton Parkway/Veterans Memorial Highway Design Guidelines, except that the existing building shall be painted a neutral color to be approved by the District Commissioner and does not need to be improved with brick, stone or other architectural enhancement.
 Compliance with the Guidelines includes no building-mounted signage and only monument signage and no rope lights.
 When and if the existing building is removed, any new structure shall comply with Mableton Parkway/Veterans Memorial Highway Design Guidelines.
+Any additional structures on the property must come back through the rezoning process.

 Prior to the issuance of any certificate of occupancy or business license, the following shall be completed: